Applying for a New License (Drivers 18+) in MainePage Overview

 If you pass the test, you'll receive your license at the BMV branch.
-Photo licenses valid for 6 years cost $30; licenses valid for 4 years (issued to those ages 65 and over) cost $21.
+Photo licenses valid for 6 years cost $30; licenses valid for 4 years (issued to those ages 65 years old and over) cost $21.

 If You Fail

 You'll be given instructions on how and when to take the test again after you've failed the test.

 If you're a currently licensed driver from another country and are visiting Maine, you may drive for a limited time.
 You should also have an International Driver Permit, issued by your home country.
 The permit basically translates your foreign-issued license to make it understandable to U.S. officials.